Tulum vs Chichen Itza: Which Mayan Ruins Are Best in 2025?

 Here are the answers to some of the most frequently asked questions about the Tulum and Chichen Itza ruins:

-- The Chichen Itza Ruins opening hours are currently daily from 8:00am β 5:00pm with the last entrance at 4:00pm.
+The Chichen Itza Ruins opening hours are daily from 8:00AM–5:00PM with the last entrance at 4:00PM.

-Both ruins have little shade so youβll want to be prepared for the heat and bring a sun hat, sunglasses, sunscreen, and water bottle.
+Both ruins have little shade so you’ll want to be prepared for the heat and bring a sun hat, sunglasses, biodegradable sunscreen, and a water bottle.

-If you plan to swim or visit a cenote, youβll want to bring a swimsuit, towel, water shoes, and change of clothes.
+If you plan to swim or visit a cenote, you’ll also want to bring a swimsuit, towel, water shoes, and a change of clothes.

 Final Thoughts: Chichen Itza vs Tulum Ruins